|Location||Chapel Hill, North Carolina|

-This is a twelve-month academic librarian appointment; salary is commensurate with qualifications and experience.
+This is a twelve-month academic librarian appointment.
+Salary is commensurate with qualifications and experience.
 Standard state benefits of annual leave, sick leave, and State or optional retirement plan.
-At the University of North Carolina at Chapel Hill, librarians enjoy the benefit of academic status and are members of the faculty council.

 Deadline for Application

-Please visit http://unc.peopleadmin.com/postings/138244 and complete the online application.
+Please visit http://unc.peopleadmin.com/postings/135343 and complete the online application.
 Please include a letter of application, a resume and the name, mailing address, email address, and telephone number of three professional references, one of whom must be a current supervisor.
 Additionally, please indicate in your cover letter where you first learned of this position.